mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 09 June 2025

-- The average temperature today is 16.98˚C,
+- The average temperature today is 16.18˚C,
-- With highs of 17.75˚C and lows of 16.5˚C,
+- With highs of 16.75˚C and lows of 15.93˚C,
-- It may feel like 16.38˚C with scattered clouds
+- It may feel like 15.58˚C with few clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 63%
+- The pressure is 1018hPa and humidity is 66%
 - The sun will rise at 03:49 and set at 20:25

 <!-- weather_marker ends -->